-The health and safety of our members is a paramount concern of Netball ACT.
-As such to reduce the risk of injury, manage potentially dangerous weather situations and meet legal obligations for duty of care, Netball ACT aims to provide a safe environment for players, coaches, umpires, administrators, and spectators.
+The health and safety of our members is of paramount concern to Netball ACT.
+To reduce the risk of injury, manage potentially dangerous weather situations and meet legal obligations for duty of care, Netball ACT aims to provide a safe environment for players, coaches, umpires, administrators, and spectators.